CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 ### Bounces & RabbitMQ

-If you want MailerQ to generate bounce reports when it is unable to deliver email, you can set the 'rabbitmq-bounces' queue.
-Note that this queue will only contain messages that generate an error directly as they are being sent.
+If you want MailerQ to generate bounce reports when it is unable to deliver email or any other delivery status notifications, such as 'delayed'  or 'succes' you can set the 'rabbitmq-dsn' queue.
+Note that this queue will only contain messages that generate an error or notification directly as they are being sent.
 If the receiving mail daemon pretends to accept the message and later decides it does not like it after all, it should send a bounce message back the the original envelope address.